JnrEng/mc-tparrow/README.md

 We can define new functions by creating `.mcfunction` files. **In your namespace folder (`tp_arrow`), create a new sub-folder called `functions`.** This is where we can add our functions.
 These follow the same naming rules for namespaces.

+To create a teleporting arrow, we need to tell every arrow that's landed in the ground to execute a `teleport` command whenever an arrow lands in the ground.
+Instead of making this work for all arrows, we're just going to give spectral arrows teleportation powers.
+Minecraft enables this functionality through the `execute` command.
+We'll build our command bit by bit.

 In `tick.mcfunction` we need to start typing our code.
 Note that functions do not use slashes at the start of commands.
 Type:

 ```mcfunction